lnls-sol/docker-dev-python/README.md

     * epics 3.15
     * designer (qt5.7)

+## User and folder

+* This container will run using your user, and will map your home (from host) on ~/work

+* It will map the folder .ssh and the file .gitconfigure

 ## How to run

 ### 1) Go to the root directory of this project: